IBM/ibm-satellite-storage/config-templates/ibm/ess/1.1/README.md

 6. Start IBM Spectrum Scale Nodes and verify that it is running.
 If there is an issue with the portability layer, you can [rebuild the portability layer](#rebuilding-the-portability-layer).

-7. Mount your file system remotely verify it that is running on all nodes](https://www.ibm.com/support/knowledgecenter/STXKQY_5.1.0/com.ibm.spectrum.scale.v5r10.doc/bl1adv_admrmsec.htm).
+7. [Mount your file system remotely verify it that is running on all nodes](https://www.ibm.com/support/knowledgecenter/STXKQY_5.1.0/com.ibm.spectrum.scale.v5r10.doc/bl1adv_admrmsec.htm).
 Run the `mmcluster` command on both the local and remote IBM Spectrum Scale cluster.
 8. [Initialize the IBM Spectrum Scale GUI](https://www.ibm.com/support/knowledgecenter/STXKQY_CSI_SHR/com.ibm.spectrum.scale.csi.v2r10.doc/bl1csi_instal_prereq.html).

 9. Label the worker nodes where the IBM Spectrum Scale client is installed and where IBM Spectrum Scale Container Storage Interface driver is running.